 Football Beyond Borders

 Football Beyond Borders (FBB) is an education and social inclusion charity that supports young people living in areas of socio-economic disadvantage to gain the skills to thrive in mainstream education.
 We work with boys and girls in Key Stage 3, who are at risk of exclusion, eligible for Free School Meals and predicted to not attain their English and maths GCSEs.
-We currently work with over 2,900 young people across 50 schools in London, Greater Manchester and the West Midlands.
+We currently work with over 2,900 young people across 69 schools in London, Greater Manchester and the West Midlands.
 Our intervention is predicated on building young people’s social and emotional learning (SEL) skills and providing them with trusted adult relationships to help them re-engage positively with education.

-We do this by delivering an SEL curriculum that is taught in the classroom and on the football pitch, providing 1:1 therapeutically informed mentoring and football-themed reward trips to incentivise long-term positive behaviour changes.
-Our work is guided by four theoretical foundations: Attachment Theory; Adolescent Neuro-Science; Developmental Trauma; and, Humanistic Therapy.
+We do this by delivering an SEL curriculum that is taught in the classroom and on the football pitch, providing 1:1, therapeutically informed mentoring and football-themed reward trips to incentivise long-term positive behaviour changes.
+Our work is guided by four theoretical foundations: Attachment Theory, Adolescent Neuro-Science, Developmental Trauma, and Humanistic Therapy.
 This has formed our understanding that adolescence is a crucial developmental phase in which strong relationships, unconditional positive regard and positive group dynamics are crucial elements for the healthy self-actualisation of vulnerable young people.

 Football Beyond Borders

 Football Beyond Borders (FBB) is an education and social inclusion charity that supports young people living in areas of socio-economic disadvantage to gain the skills to thrive in mainstream education.
 We work with boys and girls in Key Stage 3, who are at risk of exclusion, eligible for Free School Meals and predicted to not attain their English and maths GCSEs.
-We currently work with over 2,900 young people across 50 schools in London, Greater Manchester and the West Midlands.
+We currently work with over 2,900 young people across 69 schools in London, Greater Manchester and the West Midlands.
 Our intervention is predicated on building young people’s social and emotional learning (SEL) skills and providing them with trusted adult relationships to help them re-engage positively with education.

-We do this by delivering an SEL curriculum that is taught in the classroom and on the football pitch, providing 1:1 therapeutically informed mentoring and football-themed reward trips to incentivise long-term positive behaviour changes.
-Our work is guided by four theoretical foundations: Attachment Theory; Adolescent Neuro-Science; Developmental Trauma; and, Humanistic Therapy.
+We do this by delivering an SEL curriculum that is taught in the classroom and on the football pitch, providing 1:1, therapeutically informed mentoring and football-themed reward trips to incentivise long-term positive behaviour changes.
+Our work is guided by four theoretical foundations: Attachment Theory, Adolescent Neuro-Science, Developmental Trauma, and Humanistic Therapy.
 This has formed our understanding that adolescence is a crucial developmental phase in which strong relationships, unconditional positive regard and positive group dynamics are crucial elements for the healthy self-actualisation of vulnerable young people.

 Latest News